KillzXGaming/Mario-Kart-8-Blender-Path-XML-Exporter/README.md

 - ~~Export object path via key frame data~~
 - Viewable intro camera (possbily export off of keyframes too
 - Override ID system with UI (For more than 2 groups to branch out to)
+- Add beizer curves in addition for paths.
+These use control points so these are basically needed!

 ~~- UI for path properties~~